oranbramble/About-Me/README.md

 - **Third Year Independent Project** ⚽
     - _Simulated exploitation of accumulator betting in UK football betting market using machine learning_
+    - _Unable to publish this work here so repository just contains graphs and findings_

 - **Recommender Systems** 📱
     - _AI recommender systems using manually coded matrix factorisation and cosine similarity_